apacheignite/documentation/odbc-driver/getting-started-18.md

 ## Installing on Linux

-To be able to build and install ODBC driver on Linux, you first need to install ODBC Driver Manager.
+To be able to build and install ODBC driver on Linux, you need to first install ODBC Driver Manager.
 Apache Ignite ODBC driver has been tested with [UnixODBC] (http://www.unixodbc.org).

-Once you have built and performed "make install" command the Ignite ODBC Driver i.e. `libignite-odbc.so` is going to be most likely placed to `/usr/local/lib`.
-To install it as an ODBC driver in your Driver Manager and be able to use it you should perform the following steps:
+Once you have built and performed "make install" command, the Ignite ODBC Driver i.e. `libignite-odbc.so` is going to be most likely placed to `/usr/local/lib`.
+To install it as an ODBC driver in your Driver Manager and be able to use it, you should perform the following steps:

 * Ensure linker is able to locate all dependencies of the ODBC driver.
 You can check it using `ldd` command like this (assuming ODBC driver is located under `/usr/local/lib`):
   ```ldd /usr/local/lib/libignite-odbc.so```